 Despite the variety of efficient irrigation methods available, hand watering is still one of the most common methods, and it's easiest when plants with the same watering needs are grouped together.
 These hand-watering techniques can help reduce water usage:

-- Use a nozzle.
+- Use a nozzle or water wand.
 Spraying water directly from a hose is one of the least-efficient watering methods.

 - Water in the early morning or early evening to allow water to sink into the soil rather than evaporating in the heat of the sun.
 Morning is best because fungus can attack plants that remain wet overnight.